 Glade is an inclusive school and we always endeavour to do our best for all of our children.
 All of our teachers are teachers of children with special educational needs and disability (SEND).
 They all follow the school’s SEND policy and know about ways in which their classroom organisation and their teaching may need to be tweaked to accommodate children with a range of SEND.

-Our school Inclusion Co-ordinator, sometimes known as a SENCO (Special Educational Needs Co-ordinator) is Ms J Jarrett.
+Our school Inclusion Co-ordinator, sometimes known as a SENDCo (Special Educational Needs Co-ordinator) is Mrs McCarthy (until July 2021).
 She can be contacted at email@example.com or via the school office.

 It is a priority within the school to identify and assess the abilities of all children as soon as they enter school.
 Where a weakness in a child’s performance at school is identified, extra support may be started.
 This will consist of a detailed plan of how, as a partnership, school and parents are going to work to overcome the weaknesses.